techgrounds/techgrounds-JarBanf/05_AWS_2/03_cf-r53-efs-rds-eb.md

     - Performance
     - Cost
 - Where can I find this service in the console?
-    - Under the Storage categorie.
+    - Under the Storage category.
 - How do I enable this service?
     - By choosing "Create file system" and following the steps.
 - How can I link this service to other resources?